 - Get the kids away from those screens and out in the fresh air, exercising, exploring and connecting with the outdoors.
 They’re going to have to collect lots and lots of leaves for this activity.
 Try to find a range of colors too.

 - Cut the leaves up into different shapes (triangles, circles, rectangles, squares).
 Make some big and some small.
 The kids can cut them out themselves or if they’re a little younger, give them a helping hand.
-We also used circle hole punches, a regular binder punch and star hole punches too but they aren’t entirely necessary.

 - Place the leaf shapes in separate little bowls.